 Oakland County offers this financial summary for residents to provide a clearer, simpler picture of county finances.
 It also includes a brief discussion of select county programs and initiatives.
-Oakland County's Financial Summary for 2016 received the prestigious Popular Annual Financial Report Award from the Government Finance Officers Association (GFOA) of the United States and Canada, which is detailed on page 20 of this document.
+Oakland County's Financial Summary for 2017 received the prestigious Popular Annual Financial Report Award from the Government Finance Officers Association (GFOA) of the United States and Canada, which is detailed on page 20 of this document.
+I hope you enjoy our 2018 edition.

-Oakland County Executive

-L. Brooks Patterson
+Oakland County Executive L. Brooks Patterson